OlegWock/inject-react-anywhere/README.md

 const Greeter = ({name}) => {
     const { insideShadowDom, unmountRoot, shadowRoot, shadowHost, mountedInto } = useShadowDom();

-    // Please keep in mind that your components might be rendered not in Shadow DOM, but in usual pages too.
+    // Please keep in mind that your components might be rendered not in Shadow DOM, but in normal DOM nodes too.
-    // So don't forget to check that `insideShadowDom` is true
+    // So don't forget to check that `insideShadowDom` is true before accessing other properties

     return (<StyledPopup>
         Hello, {name}!
 How are you?